BrandonMathis/railsgirlsrdu/README.md

 cd twitter
 ```

-Inside here you can type `ls` (mac and linux) or `dir` (windows) to see a list of all the files and folders that `rails new` created.
+Inside here you can type `ls` (Mac OS and Linux) or `dir` (Windows) to see a list of all the files and folders that `rails new` created.
 It should look something like this

 ```
 Gemfile